mariandrean/NewValue/README.md

   </a>
   </br>
   </br>
-  <h2 align="center">Welcome to New Value Blog</h2>
+  <h2 align="center">Welcome to New Value's News Management Tool</h2>

 <p>
 <strong>This is the final project of our web development bootcamp, created in collaboration with New Value.</strong>
-</br>Throughout May, we've developed a dynamic and modern News Blog for New Value to share quality content with their audience.
+</br>Throughout May, we've developed a dynamic and modern News Management Tool for New Value to share quality content with their audience.
 This project has been a rewarding challenge, allowing us to refine our fullstack development skills while building an intuitive, efficient, and visually appealing platform using the latest technologies and best practices.
 </p>